systemd/systemd/docs/USER_RECORD.md

 the fields included therein are only useful when executing authentication operations natively against JSON user records.

-The `systemd-homed' manager uses all seven sections for various purposes.
+The `systemd-homed` manager uses all seven sections for various purposes.
 Inside the home directories (and if the LUKS2 backend is used, also in the LUKS2 header) a user record containing the `regular`, `privileged`, `perMachine` and `signature` sections is stored. `systemd-homed` also stores a